layer5io/istio-service-mesh-workshop/lab-8a/README.md

-## Exercise 8a - Additional Telemetry and Log
+## lab 8a - Additional Telemetry and Log

 First we need to configure Istio to automatically gather telemetry data for services running in the mesh.